jonathanhefner/talent_scout/README.md

 ```

 Note that explicit query blocks are evaluated in the context of the
-model's `ActiveRecord::Relation`, just as model scopes are.
+model's `ActiveRecord::Relation`, just like Active Record `scope` blocks
+are.

 #### Criteria Type